By Pam Holt, RN, BSN, MOL

 - Test your approach

-Step 3: Optimizing utilization
+Step 3: Optimizing patient engagement processes

 Once the teams have completed the initial rollout of their new patient engagement solutions, everyone breathes a collective sigh of relief.
 But the work has just begun.
 The organization has embarked on a new path.
 It will take time to fine-tune processes and to get the whole organization rowing in the same direction.